Eviction of Christians from the Crimea (1778): Aftermath

 After the resettlement had finished, some Armenians and Greeks later returned to Crimea, although most chose to remain in the regions to which they were resettled.
 The resettled were, for the most part, treated well by the Russian authorities and allowed to retain their local customs.
 On 14 November 1779 the Russian government instituted the "Charters Granted to Christians of the Greek and Armenian Denominations Who Migrated from the Crimea to Settle in the Azov Province," which gave the migrants the right to administer themselves according to their own legal norms and exempted them from mandatory military service.
 It has been speculated that the resettlement led to the extinction of Crimean Gothic.

 Within the Russian Empire, the resettlement was greatly praised.
 Vasily Petrov wrote a poem titled "To Prince [Grigory] Aleksandrovich Potemkin," in which he celebrates the Russian leadership for their role in the exodus of the peninsula's Armenians and Greeks, calling it the result of divine intervention which allowed the state to "regenerate foreign peoples into Russian".

 While the Russian state officially paid khan Şahin Giray 50,000 rubles as compensation, this was not nearly enough to make up for the economic damage that had resulted from the exodus of the Christians.
-The financial ruin caused by the relocation caused Crimean khan Şahin Giray to resign from his position, eventually leading to the annexation of Crimea by the Russian Empire in 1783 and an end to the over three century-long existence of the Crimean Khanate.
+The financial ruin caused by the relocation caused Şahin Giray to resign from his position, eventually leading to the annexation of Crimea by the Russian Empire in 1783 and an end to the over three century-long existence of the Crimean Khanate.

+List

+Number of Christians that got evicted from Crimea and their original home settlement, as compiled by Alexander Suvorov in 1778: